Dallas’ Population, Per the 1940 Census

 The map at the top is interesting.
 I love the fact that in 1940 Richardson was a teensy little town of 719 — smaller than the beyond-the-city-limits Preston Hollow which boasted a healthy 885 people.
 (And … Honey Springs?
 I’d never heard of it.
 But now I know the facts, from the Handbook of Texas, and I know the color, from the Dallas Trinity Trails blog.)

-It looks like the official numbers might have been changed a bit after this DMN article was printed.
+It looks like the official numbers might have been changed a bit after the article cited above was printed.
 The very informative chart of Dallas County’s population through the decades (seen here) has the population a bit higher, at 398,564.

 More Dallas County stats — stats-a-plenty — at Wikipedia.